August 20, 2018

 President Trump: Challenging Core First Amendment Principles

-Mills E. Godwin, Jr. Professor of Law, William & Mary Law School
+John Marshall Professor of Government and Citizenship, William & Mary Law School

 Many, including most recently some 350 newspaper editorial boards, have bemoaned President Donald Trump’s attacks on freedoms of speech and press.
 But like much else during this presidency, these attacks tend to be discussed on a news cycle-basis.
 There is a larger picture here, and only by seeing it can we get a true sense of what is actually at stake.
 The Trump Administration is not just at war with the institutional press.
 In a much broader sense, President Trump has challenged a number of core principles associated with the First Amendment.
 These principles, and the values they support, are not partisan.
 They benefit us all, and so threats against them ought to concern us all.

 A free press is not a threat to democracy, but a condition for sustaining it.

 The President’s constant refrain that the press is “the enemy of the people” and the “opposition party” is belied by nothing short of the history of journalism itself.
 Of course the press makes erroneous statements and sometimes abuses its own powers.
 We ought to carefully consider the balance between press freedoms and reputational harms.
 However, in a case decided in 1931, which invalidated a prior restraint against newspapers, the Supreme Court reminded us that “to the press alone the world is indebted for all the triumphs which have been gained by reason and humanity over error and oppression.”
 It also credited the press with helping transform the United States from a “sickly Confederation” into a “free and independent nation.”
 As the size and complexity of government have increased, the Court presciently observed, “the opportunities for malfeasance and corruption have multiplied” and “the danger of its protection by unfaithful officials” has shown “the primary need of a vigilant and courageous press.”
 Now more than ever, our nation needs a “vigilant and courageous press.”